SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListAgent/SaveListEntityByName.md

 # NSListEntity SaveListEntityByName(String name, NSListEntity listEntity)

-Save a NSListEntity resolved by the provided name.
+Save an NSListEntity resolved by the provided name.

 ## Parameters